kenaimad/bookstore-firebase/README.md

 # Bookstore catalog (work in progress)
-An application that downloads data about books from the database, allows you to add them to the cart and place an order.
+An application with very basic styling that downloads data about books from the database, allows you to add them to the cart and place an order.

 Technologies used in this project:
   - React (router, context)